Nvidia unveils Tesla T4 chip for faster AI inference in datacenters

 Nvidia today debuted the Tesla T4 graphics processing unit (GPU) chip to speed up inference from deep learning systems in datacenters.
-The T4 GPU packed with 2,560 CUDA cores, and 320 Tensor cores with the power to process queries nearly 40 times faster than a CPU.
+The T4 GPU is packed with 2,560 CUDA cores and 320 Tensor cores with the power to process queries nearly 40 times faster than a CPU.

-Inference is the process of deploying trained AI models to power the intelligence imbued in services like visual search engines, video analysis tools, or when you ask an AI assistant like Alexa or Siri a question.
+Inference is the process of deploying trained AI models to power the intelligence imbued in services like visual search engines, video analysis tools, or questions to an AI assistant like Alexa or Siri.

-As part of its push to capture the deep learning market, two years ago, Nvidia debuted its Tesla P4 chip made especially for the deployment of AI models two years ago.
-The T4 is more than 5 times faster than its predecessor the P4 at speech recognition inference and nearly 3 times faster at video inference.
+As part of its push to capture the deep learning market, two years ago Nvidia debuted its Tesla P4 chip made especially for the deployment of AI models.
+The T4 is more than 5 times faster than its predecessor, the P4, at speech recognition inference and nearly 3 times faster at video inference.

 Analysis by Nvidia found that nearly half of all inference performed with the P4 in the span of the past two years was related to videos, followed by speech processing, search, and natural language and image processing.